Oplexitie/GBM2K-Framework/README.md

 - An input priority system, that prioritizes the last directional key pressed
 - Movement animations that alternate between swinging the left and right arm for each grid move
 - Modifiable Actor movement speed, that also speeds up the animation accordingly
-- Moving NPC's that interact correctly with the grid, and don't act buggy when the player bumps into them
+- Wandering NPC's that can be interacted with
 - A simple dialogue system that can be replaced if needed

 ## Other info